TheDragonCode/laravel-deploy-operations/docs/how-to-use/rollback.md

 ## Drop All & Rerun Operations

-The `operations:fresh` command will drop all operations records from the operations table and then execute the operations command:
+The `operations:fresh` command will drop all operation records from the operation table and then execute the operations command:

 ```
-php artisan actions:fresh
+php artisan operations:fresh
 ```